-The HoKua Place Project conforms to the Updated Kauai General Plan.
-The land designation for the Project is Neighborhood General, a newly created designation intended for medium density mixed-use environments that support the Town Core with housing, services, parks, civic/institutional, home occupation, and commercial uses, including a range of multi-family housing types.
+The General Plan contains 4 goals and 19 major policies to guide growth.
+Chapter 5, Section 5.1.1 outlines these goals and policies and explains the conformance of HoKua Place to the General Plan.
+Basically, HoKua Place conforms to the Updated Kauai General Plan in that the land designation for the Project is Neighborhood General, a newly created designation intended for medium density mixed-use environments that support the Kapa'a Town Core with housing, services, parks, civic/institutional, home occupation, and commercial uses, including a range of multi-family housing types.